 ---|---|---|

-Payout | Pays you a percentage of your monthly income when you can’t work because of health issues.
-This payout can help cover your regular outgoings, such as mortgage payments. | Gives you a one-off lump sum payment.
-This could, for example, be used to pay off a proportion (or all) of your mortgage.
+Payout | Pays a percentage of your monthly income when you can’t work because of health issues.
+This payout helps you have a monthly income to help you keep paying regular household bills. | Gives you a one-off lump sum payment.
+This could be used to pay off part (or all) of your mortgage.
 Once this money is gone, you won’t receive any more payments. |

-Disability | Disability is generally treated the same as a recoverable illness.
-For the period it prevents you from working (under the terms of your policy) it should pay out.
-This enables you to consider rehabilitation with a potential for working in the future, if possible. | Usually pays out for permanent and total disability. |
+Disability | Disability is generally treated the same as a Disability is generally treated the same as a recoverable illness.
+For the period it prevents you from working (under the terms of your policy) it should pay out. | Usually pays out for permanent and total disability. |

-What is an ‘illness’ or ‘injury’? | Income protection insurance often broadly defines ‘illness’ and ‘injury’.
-In these policies, you’re typically insured (except with the exclusions already mentioned) if an illness or injury prevents you from working, whatever this may be. | Tends to be explicit, clearly stating exactly which illnesses are covered in the plan.
-Therefore, it may cover an illness resulting from an injury, such as blindness, but it has to be very clearly defined within the scope of the policy.
-For this reason, you should always read the T&Cs carefully and consider the scope of illnesses covered. |
+What is an ‘illness’ or ‘injury’? | Income protection insurance often broadly defines ‘illnesses and ‘injury’.
+You’re typically insured if an illness or injury prevents you from working, whatever this may be (apart from stated exclusions). | Tends to be specific, clearly stating exactly which illnesses are covered.
+For this reason, you should always read the terms and conditions carefully. |

-Policy length | If you want it to, income protection can continue after you make a claim, with the potential of a future claim for a different illness or injury if necessary. | Critical illness is usually a one-off payment.
-When you make a successful claim, this will generally be the end of the cover and you won’t be able to make any future claims. |
+Policy length | Income protection can continue after you make a claim, with the potential of a future claim for a different illness or injury if needed. | Critical illness is usually a one-off payment.
+When you make a successful claim, this will generally be the end of the cover. |

-Income levels | The monthly amount you receive is calculated in proportion to your current income.
-You decide on the percentage of your income to cover when you take out a plan.
-It’s also worth considering adding inflation cover (indexation), as this ensures the amount payable increases over time in line with the cost of living. | When you take out critical illness cover, you’ll have a clear indication of the lump sum you’ll receive. |
+Income levels | The monthly amount you receive is based on your current income.
+It’s also worth considering adding inflation cover (indexation).
+With this option, the benefits and premiums will automatically increase annually in line with inflation. | When you take out critical illness cover, you’ll have a clear indication of the lump sum you’ll receive. |

-Critical Illness or Income Protection: Which is right for me?
+Which plan is right for me?

 Before you settle on an insurance plan, it’s always wise to make sure you’ve weighed up all your options and asked the right questions:

 - Do you want cover that provides regular payments if you’re unable to work due to illness or injury, helping to replace lost income over a longer period?
-If so, income protection insurance could be a better fit.
+If so, income protection insurance might be a better fit.

 Or would you prefer insurance that pays out a one-off lump sum if you’re diagnosed with a specified serious illness, helping with immediate costs or financial commitments?
 If so, critical illness cover might be the right choice.